Why Remote Workers Love Kelowna / The Okanagan

 The Okanagan tends to attract people with a certain mindset.
 You’ll find a mix of do-it-yourself gritty types, techy business people, and a lot of laid back wholesomeness.
 Overall, Kelowna’s cultural vibe is more akin to California than Vancouver.

-Young workers from across the country move here in droves seeking jobs, community, and mild weather.
+Young workers from across the country move to Kelowna in droves seeking jobs, community, and mild weather.
 Kelowna now has more entrepreneurs per capita than any other Canadian city at 17% of our population.
 In 2016, we were ranked the top city in Canada to start a business by the Canadian Federation of Independent Business.
+In 2021, the population of Kelowna grew to 144,576, representing a 13.5% increase since the 2016 census.

 What’s all the fuss about Kelowna, and what makes life here special?
 Let’s get to the details.

 Kelowna is one of the fastest growing cities in Canada.
 Between 2011 and 2016 (the most recent census) we experienced 8.4% population growth.
 In 2021, Kelowna’s population was estimated at 144,576.
 If you include West Kelowna and our surrounding communities, the Kelowna area population is 222,162.

 Jobs and Economy in Kelowna, BC

 Kelowna’s job market is now one of the main attractions.
 In 2021, Kelowna was ranked the number one city in Canada for labour market performance by the Bank of Montreal.

 Kelowna’s mid-sized population means the community is big enough to make friends, have fun, and even make a name for yourself.
 Kelowna's median household income is $68,000; more than enough to live well in our modestly-priced city.

 The Okanagan Tech Scene

 Kelowna’s tech scene has been blossoming since the early days of the internet.
 Through the 2010’s, the technology sector matured into one of Kelowna’s key economic drivers.
 Companies like Shopify, Disney, and Rogers collectively employ thousands of Kelowna residents - many of whom are remote workers.

 Kelowna gets excellent internet and 4G coverage from our big Telco provider, Telus, who has been rolling out high-speed fibre connections through the city.
 Generally speaking, the closer you are to the Landmark buildings in Capri City centre, the faster your internet connection.